Las Vegas algorithm: Randomized quicksort

-The runtime of QuickSort depends heavily on how well the pivot is selected.
+The runtime of quicksort depends heavily on how well the pivot is selected.
 If a value of pivot is either too big or small, the partition will be unbalanced, resulting in a poor runtime efficiency.
 However, if the value of pivot is near the middle of the array, then the split will be reasonably well balanced, yielding a faster runtime.
 Since the pivot is randomly picked, the running time will be good most of the time and bad occasionally.

 In the case of average case, it is hard to determine since the analysis does not depend on the input distribution but on the random choices that the algorithm makes.
-The average of QuickSort is computed over all possible random choices that the algorithm might make when choosing the pivot.
+The average of quicksort is computed over all possible random choices that the algorithm might make when choosing the pivot.

 Although the worst-case runtime is Θ(n2), the average-case runtime is Θ(nlogn).
 It turns out that the worst-case does not happen often.
 For large values of n, the runtime is Θ(nlogn) with a high probability.

 Note that the probability that the pivot is the middle value element each time is one out of n numbers, which is very rare.
 However, it is still the same runtime when the split is 10%-90% instead of a 50%–50% because the depth of the recursion tree will still be O(logn) with O(n) times taken each level of recursion.

-Randomized Greedy Algorithm for Eight Queens Problem
+Randomized greedy algorithm for the Eight queens problem

 The eight queens problem is usually solved with a backtracking algorithm.
 However, a Las Vegas algorithm can be applied; in fact, it is more efficient than backtracking.

 Place 8 queens on a chessboard so that no one attacks another.
 Remember that a queen attacks other pieces on the same row, column and diagonals.

 Assume that k rows, 0 ≤ k ≤ 8, are successfully occupied by queens.

 If k = 8, then stop with success.
 Otherwise, proceed to occupy row k + 1.

 Calculate all positions on this row not attacked by existing queens.
 If there are none, then fail.
 Otherwise, pick one at random, increment k and repeat.

 Note that the algorithm simply fails if a queen cannot be placed.
 But the process can be repeated and every time will generate different arrangement.